Looking to teach English in Japan? This TEFL Japan blog will help you pass the interview!

 4) Pen and Paper

-It doesn’t hurt to bring a pen and paper with you.
+It doesn’t hurt to bring a pen and paper with you to pass the job interview in Japan.
 I would highly recommend it during the group interview if there is one.
 They will be giving you a lot of information and it can always come in handy for you to jot down some notes and questions you can save for the end of the session.

 5) Lesson Plan